**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 Number in Title: 7

-In an industry full of high-tech pitches, impressive prototypes, and jargon-packed business models, a sleek plastic tool—designed to ease backaches—ended up stealing the spotlight, and more importantly, conquering the Sharks.
+In a world full of high-tech pitches, dazzling prototypes, and jargon-packed business models, a simple plastic tool—designed to ease backaches—ended up stealing the spotlight, and more importantly, conquering the Sharks.

-Let’s look at the rollercoaster story of how Q-Flex conquered the Sharks, evolved into a viral sensation, and helped people find relief one pressure point at a time.
+Let’s dive into the rollercoaster story of how Q-Flex conquered the Sharks, became a viral sensation, and helped people find relief one pressure point at a time.

 1. Acupressure Anarchy: Meet the Mother-Daughter Dream Team